nickjoven/intro-to-react/README.md

     )
 }
 ```

-I only like, get 60% of what is going on here.
-Or, it's that I understand, but that there is a sizable disconnect.

 ## WHEN TO USE PROPS

 If you're out here trying to *dynamically* render things then maybe you need to use some *props*.

-Okay, cool.
-So any time you need some information in a parent element to have dynamic potential, you can reference child components that use props.

-You have to specify what information needs to change within the parent component (which seems to defeat the entire purpose) but I'm certain there is more to it than that.

 Conceptually, you are "passing down" information to child components--which seems to just mean that you are *specifying* details in the parent.
 These details are "passed" to the children, who then figure out what they are supposed to do with the info.